codex-academy/avo_shopper/readme.md

 * Allow a user to enter how much money they have to recommend to them where to go and buy their avo’s.
 Show the deals, the shop name and the unit_price for each deal.

+## Get going

+To get going:

+* Fork & Clone this repo
+* Install the dependencies
+* Run the app

 ## Other things

-* Deploy your app to heroku - share the link with us.
+* Deploy your app to heroku - share the link with us
 * Ensure your app is responsive.
 * Create a color scheme with some elements of green using : https://coolors.co/
 * Create a paper prototype for your screens - plan your screens.
+Add this to your repo in GitHub.
 * Use ExpressJS and Handlebars we started the app for you in `index.js`.
+* Setup your own travis deployment.

+## Share this with us via email

+* Your paper prototype - do this first.
+In the first hour of working on your app.
+* The link to your deployed app.